 Penny is a highly enthusiastic professional with a solid academic background and many years of experience of working within mental health.
 Penny worked for Mind as an Intensive Support Worker providing supporting relationships which enabled clients to develop personal skills such as confidence and resilience.

-Penny has a BA Hons in Psychosocial Studies, a Post-Graduate Certificate in Person-Centred Counselling Skills and has recently completed 100 clinical hours to complete her three years training to qualify and achieve an Advanced Diploma in Psychotherapeutic Counselling.
+Penny has a BA Hons in Psychosocial Studies, a Post-Graduate Certificate in Person-Centred Counselling Skills and has qualified and achieved an Advanced Diploma in Psychotherapeutic Counselling.

 Penny is gentle, approachable and achieves great results with her clients.
 She uses a variety of different therapeutic models carefully tailored to each client and their specific needs.
 Penny also works with disabilities where you can access therapy from the comfort and ease of your own home via telephone.

-Penny works from our Kings Lynn Office on Wednesday and Friday mornings.
+Penny works online, via telephone, and from our Kings Lynn Office on Wednesday and Friday mornings.
 If you would like to arrange an initial session with her, please contact us.